 Depending on the space you have in your report, you might want to change the height of the rows in a Zebra BI Tables visual.
 You can find the setting to do this in the Category section.
 The default setting is Auto but you can change it to Font sized to use less space or to Stretch to use the full height of the visual.
 If you want to manually define the height, just set to fixed and define the height in pixels yourself.

-Styling the hills & valleys chart type
+Styling the area chart type

 By the way: To make the styling process even easier, Zebra BI visuals support custom themes so you can define your design preferences in a central place and make them the default view which is shown when you add a new visual.
-Learn more about custom themes.